weder96/AWS-Certified-Data-Engineer-Associate-DEA-C01/README.md

 ### Response types

 There are two types of questions on the exam:
-- Multiple choice: Has one correct response and three incorrect responses (distractors)
+- **Multiple choice:** Has one correct response and three incorrect responses (distractors)
-- Multiple response: Has two or more correct responses out of five or more response options
+- **Multiple response:** Has two or more correct responses out of five or more response options

 Select one or more responses that best complete the statement or answer the question.
 Distractors, or incorrect answers, are response options that a candidate with incomplete knowledge or skill might choose.
 Distractors are generally plausible responses that match the content area.

 Unanswered questions are scored as incorrect; there is no penalty for guessing.
-The exam includes 50 questions that affect your score.
+The exam includes **50 questions that affect your score**.
-The exam includes 15 unscored questions that do not affect your score.
+The exam includes **15 unscored questions that do not affect your score**.
 AWS collects information about performance on these unscored questions to evaluate these questions for future use as scored questions.

 These unscored questions are not identified on the exam

-The AWS Certified Data Engineer - Associate (DEA-C01) exam has a pass or fail designation.
+The **AWS Certified Data Engineer - Associate (DEA-C01)** exam has a pass or fail designation.
 The exam is scored against a minimum standard established by AWS professionals who follow certification industry best practices and guidelines.

-Your results for the exam are reported as a scaled score of 100–1,000.
-The minimum passing score is 720.
+Your results for the exam are reported as a scaled score of **100–1,000**.
+The minimum passing score is **720**.
 Your score shows how you performed on the exam as a whole and whether you passed.
 Scaled scoring models help equate scores across multiple exam forms that might have slightly different difficulty levels.

 Your score report could contain a table of classifications of your performance at each section level.
 The exam uses a compensatory scoring model, which means that you do not need to achieve a passing score in each section.
 You need to pass only the overall exam.